PiSupply/PiJuice/Hardware/README.md

 There are two other sheets in the [excel file](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx) Profile selection and Charge settings where you have a column R [KOhm] for R20 resistance choices.

 Battery profile defines charging, discharging parameters for PiJuice Battery.
 Also profile defines normal working conditions according JEITA safety standard, and temperature sensor parameters if integrated with battery.
-* Capacity.
+* **Capacity**.
 Charge capacity of battery.
-* Charge current.
+* **Charge current**.
 [550mA – 2500mA].
 Defines constant current that PiJuice battery is charged in current regulation phase of charging process.
-* Termination current.
+* **Termination current**.
 [50mA – 400mA].
 When charging current drops below termination current threshold in voltage regulation phase charging process terminates.
-* Regulation voltage.
+* **Regulation voltage**.
 [3500mV – 4440mV].
 Defines constant voltage to which voltage over battery is regulated in voltage regulation phase of charging process.
-* Cut-off voltage.
+* **Cut-off voltage**.
 [0mV – 5100mV].
 Defines minimum voltage at which battery is fully discharged.
-* Cold temperature.
+* **Cold temperature**.
 Defines temperature threshold according to JEITA standard below which charging is suspended.
-* Cool temperature.
+* **Cool temperature**.
 Defines temperature threshold according to JEITA standard below which charge current is reduced to half of programmed charge current.
 This threshold should be set above cold temperature.
-* Warm temperature.
+* **Warm temperature**.
 Defines temperature threshold according to JEITA standard above which the battery regulation voltage is reduced by 140mV from the programmed regulation voltage.
 This threshold should be set above cool temperature.
-* Hot temperature.
+* **Hot temperature**.
 Defines temperature threshold according to JEITA standard above which charging is suspended.
 This threshold should be set above warm temperature.
-* NTC  B constant.
+* **NTC  B constant**.
 Defines thermistor B constant of NTC temperature sensor if it is integrated with battery.
-* NTC resistance.
+* **NTC resistance**.
 Defines nominal thermistor resistance at 25°C of NTC temperature sensor if it is integrated with battery.

 #### Predefined Profiles